Differential object marking

 In linguistics, differential object marking (DOM) is the phenomenon in which certain objects of verbs are marked to reflect various syntactic and semantic factors.
 One form of the more general phenomenon of differential argument marking, DOM is present in more than 300 languages.
 The term "differential object marking" was coined by Georg Bossong.

 Overview

 In languages where DOM is active, direct objects are partitioned into two classes; in most such DOM languages, only the members of one of the classes receive a marker (the others being unmarked), but in some languages, like Finnish, objects of both classes are marked (with different endings).
+In some DOM languages where only pronominal direct objects are marked, such as English, direct objects have distinct allomorphs rather than an affix (e.g., the English first person subject I has the form me when a direct object).
 In non-DOM languages, by contrast, direct objects are uniformly marked in a single way.
-For instance, Quechua marks all direct objects with the direct-object ending -ta, whereas English has no overt markers on any direct objects.
+For instance, Quechua marks all direct objects with the direct-object ending -ta.

 A common basis for differentially marking direct objects is the notion of "prominence," which reflects two properties that can be understood along decreasing scales: